/*

 // WriteBufferSize determines how much data can be batched before doing a write

-// Note: A Send call may not directly translate to a write.
+// connection.
+Note: A Send call may not directly translate to a write.

 func ( int) ServerOption {